djccarew/app-modernization-ta-lab/README.md

 9. Look through the migration steps.
 You'll be (more or less) following these steps  in this and subsequent labs (except for the first step where it is suggested to validate the app to be migrated can run on a local copy of WebSphere Liberty)

-### Step 3: Clone the Github repo that contains the code and  then build a WebSphere Liberty image of the app and push it to the ICP private repository
+### Step 3: Clone the Github repo that contains the code, build a WebSphere Liberty image of the app and then push it to the ICP private repository

 **Note:** This lab is designed for a multiuser IBM Cloud Private installation where each student is using a client shell with a unique username available via the ENV var $USER.